Andrew-Pai/AzureTag/README.md

 # AzureTag
 Automatically tags VM's in Azure from a csv file

-The first column is used for ONLY the name of the VM that you wish to tag.
+The first column is used for ONLY the name of the resource that you wish to tag.

 Every other column is for the key-value pair.